gchq/sleeper/docs/09-dev-guide.md

 Once generated, it deploys Sleeper using CDK.

-Each system test has an instance properties file next to the deploy script called `system-test-instance.properties`.
+This test has an instance properties file next to the deploy script called `system-test-instance.properties`.
-When running the deploy script, the `scripts/test/<test-name>` directory is scanned for `table.properties`, `tags.properties`, and `schema.properties` files.
+When running the deploy script, the `scripts/test/deployAll` directory is scanned for `table.properties`, `tags.properties`, and `schema.properties` files.
 If they are found, they are picked up and used by the test.
 If they are not present, then the template files in `scripts/templates` are used.
 Note that properties in these files with the value `changeme` will be overwritten by the script.

-You can also change any system test specific properties in the file `scripts/test/<test-name>/system-test-instance.properties`.
-This includes the optional stacks property - you may want to customise this to experiment with different stacks.
+There's an optional stacks property which determines which components will be deployed - you may want to customise this to experiment with different stacks.

+There are also properties specific to system tests, which can also be changed in `system-test-instance.properties`.
+These can be used to configure how much test data will be generated, and how much that data can vary.

-All resources are tagged with the tags defined in the file `deploy/templates/tags.template`, or a `tags.properties` file placed next to the `system-test-instance.properties`.
+All resources are tagged with the tags defined in the file `scripts/templates/tags.template`, or a `tags.properties` file placed next to the `system-test-instance.properties`.

 You can get a report of your instance by running: